-D. Program Criteria & Grant Application
+B. Program Criteria & Grant Application

 - 1. The TFEE Guidelines and Instructions for application submission will be posted on the TFEE website. - 2.
 Applicants may submit applications via mail, fax, or email.
-Documents submitted by email receive an automatic date stamp upon receipt; this "digital" date stamp provides sufficient and accurate evidence of timely submission. - 3.
-Applicant's program must: - a) Align with TFEE goals or strategies - b) Demonstrate effective evaluative tools and metrics - c) Predict or provide evidence of program impact - d) Provide longitudinal evidence of performance and outcomes - (1) Demonstrate adequate return-on-investment - (2) Document strategic goals - (3) Demonstrate capacity to collect and report the following data: number of people served, training hours, pre-and-post survey data, demographic information, and sign-in sheets to justify amount of funds requested - e) Provide evidence that programming will begin when the grant is awarded - 4.
+Applications will be accepted via postal mail or digitally, through a secure online portal.
+Applicants will contact the Grant Coordinator for access to the portal.
+Documents submitted by email Electronic submissions will receive an automatic date stamp upon receipt; this "digital" date stamp will provide sufficient and accurate evidence of timely submission. - 3.
+Applicant's program must: - a) Align with TFEE goals or strategies - b) Demonstrate effective evaluative tools and metrics - c) Predict or provide evidence of program impact - d) Provide longitudinal evidence of performance and outcomes - (1) Demonstrate adequate return-on-investment - (2) Document strategic goals

+- (3) Demonstrate capacity to collect and report the following data: number of people served, training hours, pre-and-post survey data, demographic information, and sign-in sheets to justify amount of funds requested - e) Provide evidence that programming will begin when the grant is awarded - 4.
 Applicants must read and follow all application instructions and guidelines.
 Applications that do not comply with these instructions may be delayed or not accepted for review.

-E. Application Submission
+С. Application Submission

-Grant funding cycles commence every two years.
-Announcements for grant proposals will be made in every odd number two years, and selected grantees will be announced shortly thereafter.
+- 1. Grant funding cycles commence every two years.
+Announcements for grant proposals will be made every two years, and selected grantees will be announced shortly thereafter. - 2.
 The Coordinator confirms receipt of grant applications by email.
 Applications will only be accepted on, or prior to the due date.
 Late or incomplete applications will be rejected.

-F. Application Review and Selection Process
+D. Application Review and Selection Process

-- Funding consideration will be given to organizations that promote, provide, or support financial education or financial literacy initiatives.
+- Funding consideration will be given to organizations that promote, provide, or 1. support financial education or financial literacy initiatives.
 Successful applicants must demonstrate evidence-based programming that increases financial capacity and promotes asset building.
 Reimbursement allocations are to be funded semiannually, based on performance and reporting compliance. - 2.
-The application review and selection process consist of four steps: - (1) The Coordinator will collect and review each application for eligibility.
-Eligible applications will be submitted to the GAC for evaluation. - (2) The GAC will score each application and recommend programs for funding consideration to the Audit Committee. - (a) GAC will determine recommended award amounts based on the applicant's application and demonstration to meet program eligibility criteria. - (b) If two or more applicants receive the same score, the GAC will select an applicant using the following criteria:(1) ability to impact the most consumers, (2) stability of the funding structure, and (3) the needs based on the target population. - (3) The Finance Commission will make the final selections of award recipients and award amounts. - 3.
-Upon completion of the competitive application and review process, successful grant applicants will be notified, in writing, no later than December of the grant funding cycle year.
+The application review and selection process consist of four steps: - a) The Coordinator will collect and review each application for eligibility.
+Eligible applications will be submitted to the GAC for evaluation. - b) The GAC will score each application and recommend programs for funding consideration to the Audit Committee. - (1) GAC will determine recommended award amounts based on the applicant's application and demonstration to meet program eligibility criteria. - (2) If two or more applicants receive the same score, the GAC will select an applicant using the following criteria: (1) ability to impact the most consumers, (2) stability of the funding structure, and (3) the needs based on the target population. - The Finance Commission will make the final selections of award c) recipients and award amounts. - 3.
+Upon completion of the competitive application and review process, successful grant applicants will be notified, in writing, no later than December of the grant funding cycle year. year before the grant cycle begins.

-G. Public Records
+Ε. Public Records